alphagov/govuk-network-data/README.md

 For help getting started analysing and visualising this type of data using R or Python, see our notebooks in `notebooks/eda`.

+# Analysing journey events

+For a reproducible analytical pipeline approach, you can pass a processed_journey file to `journey_events_analysis.py`.
+  It creates a dir with the name of said `processed_filename` in reports and then puts 2 csvs in there.

+`python src/analysis/journey_events_analysis.py processed_filename`

 # Converting processed_journey data to functional network data

 This creates two compressed csvs with tab-seperation (as some page urls have commas in), one containing edges (and their weights = occurrences) and the other nodes.